 Jeff Wheeler took an early retirement from his career at Intel in 2014 to become a full-time author.
 He is, most importantly, a husband and father, and a devout member of his church.
 He is occasionally spotted roaming among the oak trees and granite boulders in the hills of California or in any number of the state’s majestic redwood groves.
-He is the author of 15 books, including the Legends of Muirwood Trilogy, the Whispers from Mirrowen Trilogy, and the Landmoor Series.
-His most recent books are the Kingfountain Series.
+He is the author of 20 books, including the Legends of Muirwood Trilogy, the Whispers from Mirrowen Trilogy, and the Landmoor Series.
+His most recent books are the Kingfountain Series and Storm Glass.

-You can listen on iTunes or Podomatic or listen now.
+You can listen on Podomatic or listen now.

 Note: We had a slight technical problem with Jeff’s mic on recording day, so the episode has a bit of underlying noise—sort of like whale song, which works perfectly for talking about writing epic fantasy.